KlausHerrmann/multIntTestFunc/README.md

 The package covers five different integration domains (unit hypercube, unit ball, unit sphere, standard simplex and R^n).
 For each domain several functions with different properties (smooth, non-differentiable, ...) are available.
 The functions are available in all dimensions n >= 1.
 For each function the exact value of the integral is known and implemented to allow testing the accuracy of multivariate integration routines.
-Details on the test functions and the value of their integral can be found in <a href="documentation_test_functions.pdf">documentation_test_functions.pdf</a>.
+Details on the available test functions and the value of their integral can be found in <a href="documentation_test_functions.pdf">documentation_test_functions.pdf</a>.

 The key features of the package are
 - a unified, intuitive and object oriented interface;